IRS Form 6251 Instructions

 Line 2l: Depreciation on assets placed in service after 1986

 This is a very confusing line.
-AMT adjustments for depreciation consider some depreciation.
-However, other depreciation is not included.
+AMT adjustments for depreciation consider some depreciation, but not all depreciation.
 Some must be recalculated, while some are not.
-Here is a list of each:

-Do not use depreciation for the following:
+Do not use depreciation for the following items

 • An activity for which you aren’t at risk.
-Take this adjustment into account on line 2n
+Take this adjustment into account on Line 2n

 • Income or loss from a partnership or an S corporation if the basis limitations apply.
-Take this adjustment into account on line 2n
+Take this adjustment into account on Line 2n

 • A tax shelter farm activity.
-Take this adjustment into account on line 3
+Take this adjustment into account on Line 3

-• Property placed in service after 1998 that is depreciated for the regular tax using the 200% declining balance method (generally 3-, 5-, 7-, and 10-year property under the modified accelerated cost recovery system (MACRS), except for certain qualified property eligible for the special depreciation allowance
+• Property placed in service after 1998 that is depreciated for the regular tax using the 200% declining balance method (generally 3-, 5-, 7-, and 10-year property under the modified accelerated cost recovery system (MACRS)

 • Section 1250 property placed in service after 1998 that isn’t depreciated for the regular tax using the straight line method; and

-• Tangible property placed in service after 1986 and before 1999.
-(If the transitional election was made under Section 203(a)(1)(B) of the Tax Reform Act of 1986, this rule applies to property placed in service after July 31, 1986.)
+• If the transitional election was made under Section 203(a)(1)(B) of the Tax Reform Act of 1986, this rule applies to property placed in service after July 31, 1986.

-Other depreciation that is NOT refigured:
+Other depreciation that is NOT refigured

 • Residential rental property placed in service after 1998